Jacob returns to Canaan and meets Esau

 Jacob met his brother Esau at Peniel.
 Jacob feared that Esau might kill him in revenge for cheating him out of his birthright twenty years earlier.
 But Esau was now prosperous and had forgiven his twin brother long ago, so Jacob was able to proceed peaceably to Canaan.

-Gen 33:1-15 Jacob meets Esau by the River Jabbok.
+Gen 33:1-15 Jacob meets Esau near the River Jabbok.
 Jacob is scared because, when he was younger, he cheated Esau out of his birthright (see Genesis 27:1-40).
 But Esau has long since forgiven Jacob and is delighted to see him.
 He is persuaded to accept Jacob’s gifts.

 Gen 33:18-20 Jacob arrives at Shechem in c.1695BC (see Genesis 12:6-7) where he buys some land for a tomb from the sons of Hamor and sets up an altar called El Elohe Yisrael (Hebrew, meaning ‘God, the God of Israel’ or ‘God, the God of Jacob’).
 Jacob’s son Joseph is later buried in this tomb when his body is brought back from Egypt in c.1405BC (see Joshua 24:32).
 Joseph’s tomb can still be seen today in Shechem (modern-day Nablus).